WayfaringBloke/dnd/writing/msns/1_Deli.md

 - Painting on the wall with jewels in the eyes
 - Push them in and under his bed pops open, Uncut Gem is in there

+# Encounter 2

+- Walk up see crap game outside played with cops
+- Enter busy bar filled with working class looking people all chattering and drinking, bored
+- Silence falls as players enter, fear
+- Cowboy gives round on house and says mercs are with him
+- The bar sells a steriod doped whisky
+- Cowboy asks how many people you killed
+- Takes gems, pays d2k creds per player
+- Oppurtunity for players to ask cowboy about weirdness in setup
+- THERE'S A PRICE ON YOUR HEAD, best lay low in the basement for tonight, owner wasn't rich so could only afford to tender your bounty for 48h
+# Encounter 3

 # Assets
 ![manager](https://github.com/WayfaringBloke/dnd/blob/main/assets/m1/manager.png?raw=true)![Ronald](https://github.com/WayfaringBloke/dnd/blob/main/assets/rnpc/Ronald.png?raw=true)
 # Combat Dumps